Nivratti/DocForensics_documentation/docs/index.md

 - **Erasing Detection:** Uncover erasing attempts to remove original content from documents.
 - **Masking Detection:** Identify areas within an image or document where a solid or patterned overlay has been applied to conceal underlying content, such as in text redaction or image obscuration.
 - **Inpainting Detection:** Identify and localize instances where missing or altered areas within a document have been filled in with generated content to create a seamless appearance.

-## Getting Started

-Ready to explore the Document Forensic Solution?
-Head over to the [Getting Started](getting_started.md) section for installation instructions and initial configuration guidelines.